Aging in the transport on the corrugated ratchet potential: Conclusions

-Anomalous diffusion and subaging appear in the motion of particles on a ratchet potential with both, correlated weak spatial disorder and thermal noise for different temperatures.
-The correlation of spatial disorder allows to change the rugosity of the ratchet potential and different kinds of diffusion are obtained according to the temperature of the system.
-For highly corrugated ratchet potentials and large enough times, normal diffusion is obtained for high temperatures, superdiffusion for intermediate temperatures, and for low temperatures, subdiffusion.
-In all cases, the mean velocity of the particles decreases with time or is at most constant, due to the interplay between the thermal noise and the landscape generated by the spatial disorder.
-The asymptotic decrease of mean velocity is a power function of time related to the kind of diffusion.
-According to the way that particles explore the landscape, a relationship between the asymptotic exponents of the mean velocity of the particles and those of the mean-square displacement may be derived (see Eq.
-(11)).
-In addition, according to the movement of the particles, the system exhibits behavior reminiscent of subaging and of weak ergodicity breaking.
-When most of the particles lose the landscape details, while a slowly growing fraction of particles remain trapped for long time, the collective movement tends to disperse and becomes superdiffusive.
-The transport weakly breaks the ergodicity because the time to cover the whole phase space turns out to be enormously long \cite{Spiechowicz2016}.
-Subaging is obtained for superdiffusive transport.
+We find that the mean velocity has a power dependence on time that depends on the type of diffusion.
+We derived a relation (see Eq. (\ref{exponents})) between the asymptotic exponents of the mean velocity of the particles and those of the diffusion coefficient.
+In addition, we find that the system exhibits a behavior reminiscent to subaging and weak nonergodicity.
+When the details of the landscape do not affect the particle motion and a slowly growing fraction of particles remain trapped for long time, the dynamics becomes superdiffusive.
+This breaks the ergodicity because the time for the system to explore the whole phase space becomes enormously long \cite{Spiechowicz2016}.
+We find subaging in superdiffusive transport.
 On the other hand, the system tends to recover its ergodicity in the subdiffusive case.
-These movements were found after a superdiffusive transient due to a high quenched disorder and for an amplitude of the external force higher than the amplitude of the ratchet force.
-In contrast, a regular ratchet movement is found for an amplitude of the external force less than the amplitude of the ratchet force after a subdiffusive transient.
+These behavior were found after a superdiffusive transient due to a high quenched disorder and for an amplitude of the external force that is higher than the amplitude of the ratchet force.
+In contrast, a regular ratchet movement is found for an amplitude of the external force that is less than the amplitude of the ratchet force after a subdiffusive transient.
 In this case, a net motion is obtained for high enough temperatures that combined with the external force let the particle overcome both the ratchet potential and the quenched disorder.

-In summary, a set of dramatic anomalous behaviors as diverse as subtransport, subdiffusion, and superdiffusion with subaging appear when the periodic ratchet potential is modified with a small amount of correlated weak disorder and thermal noise.
+In summary, we found a set of dramatic anomalous behaviors as diverse as subtransport, subdiffusion, and superdiffusion with subaging when the periodic ratchet potential is modified with a small amount of correlated weak disorder and thermal noise.